Focus on the problem, not on the solution: Demystifying software architecture

 This can mean a lot of different things, but to be more specific: if I had to choose when it is necessary to apply or rethink an architectural change in my code, I would be guided by the following points.

 When in a code, a modification involves changing other scattered lines of code for other functions or files, it is a clear sign that we are generating a coupling problem.
-And this problem is further aggravated when that modification point is a central point of our domain since we are constantly going to have leak points in our code.
+This problem is further aggravated when that modification point is a central point of our domain since we are constantly going to have leak points in our code.
 This is very common with module functions like utils, or very general classes in OOP.

 This problem is relatively easy to detect if we have a good test suite.
 If every time we make a change, tests that aren’t related to the current use case break, we have a high coupling in our code.
 This usually happens through abusive use of abstractions or by indiscriminately applying the DRY pattern.

-A rule of thumb would be, to create an abstraction or reuse code when the case is clearly boilerplate code or similar when this case doesn't include edge cases for every function that uses it, and especially don't create anecdotal abstractions.
+A rule of thumb would be, to create an abstraction or reuse code when the case is clearly boilerplate code or similar when this case doesn't include edge cases for every function that uses it and especially don't create anecdotal abstractions.

 Intuitive tests.
 Easy to create and easy to read them.